 Tahlia, a 23-year-old trans woman who lives in Austin, experienced similar frustrations on the dating app.
 She started using Tinder in 2014.
 In December 2015, not long after she transitioned and marked her gender as “female” on the app, she was banned temporarily for the first time.
 She said Tinder reinstated her account about a month later after she had sent a number of complaints.
 But, recently, she had her account banned once again.

-“There were two guys I was pretty interested in, we were talking, and they seemed pretty cool—now I don’t really have a way of letting them know what happened,” she told VICE.
-“They’re probably just going to think I ghosted.”
+“There were two guys I was pretty interested in.
+We were talking, and they seemed pretty cool—now I don’t really have a way of letting them know what happened,” she said.
+“They’re probably just going to think I ghosted them.”

 Tahlia has communicated with Tinder via email about her account issue.
 To date, after weeks, she still has not had her account reinstated.